(For Nicotine Users)

 Following the dismantling of key public health offices, including the CDC’s tobacco division, a critical gap has emerged in tobacco cessation leadership.
-This site gives clinicians the tools to take initiative—improving care while reducing costs, starting with reimbursement.
+This site helps close that gap — giving both clinicians and nicotine users the tools they need to reduce harm and take initiative in navigating safer options.

 The Big Picture on Nicotine and Public Health